On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Preamble: a simple version of Higgs-Coulomb duality on a cylinder

 Summarizing the calculations of the soliton spectra we conclude that the BPS Hilbert spaces in theories of the order and disorder parameters are isomorphic as bi-graded vector spaces in all phases of the theory, therefore we confirm \eqref{baby_mirror}.

-To conclude this section let us notice that in calling $Y$ a disorder parameter we have admitted a certain abuse of notations, since a physical observable corresponding to the disorder parameter is an operator $e^{-2\pi Y}$.
+To conclude this section let us note that in calling $Y$ a disorder parameter we have admitted a certain abuse of notations, since a physical observable corresponding to the disorder parameter is an operator $e^{-2\pi Y}$.
 Nevertheless we would like to save this terminology and keep calling non-physical operator $Y$ disorder operator since it turns out to be more suitable for further considerations.
-Let us note that a $U(1)$ rotation group of $e^{-2\pi Y}$ acting by imaginary shifts on $Y$ is a symmetry of the Landau-Ginzburg Lagrangian broken explicitly by the chiral mass operator $\mu$.
+A $U(1)$ rotation group of $e^{-2\pi Y}$ acting by imaginary shifts on $Y$ is a symmetry of the Landau-Ginzburg Lagrangian broken explicitly by the chiral mass operator $\mu$.
 In the case $\mu_{\II}=0$ this symmetry is restored on the BPS solitons:

 Indeed the value of $\left\langle e^{-2\pi Y}\right\rangle$ is averaged over the soliton trajectory depicted in Fig.\ref{fig_solitons}(b).
 After this we have to average over the position of the soliton core, or, in other words, to integrate over the soliton collective coordinate.
 The latter action rotates soliton trajectories in Fig.\ref{fig_solitons}(b) around zero, therefore the average value of $e^{-2\pi Y}$ on the soliton trajectories is zero.
 We can summarize this information in the following table: \be \begingroup \endgroup \ee